vuejs/pinia/docs/ssr/index.md

 ## State hydration

-To hydrate the initial state, you need to make sure the rootState is included somewhere in the HTML for Pinia to pick it up later on:
+To hydrate the initial state, you need to make sure the rootState is included somewhere in the HTML for Pinia to pick it up later on.
+Depending on what you are using for SSR, you should escape the state for security reasons.
+We recommend using [@nuxt/devalue](https://github.com/nuxt-contrib/devalue) which is the used by Nuxt.js.

 ```js
 import { createPinia } from 'pinia'